jguo1002/deep-learning-specialization-coursera/NOTES.md

 > No, the probabilities output by the RNN are not used to pick the highest probability word and the ground-truth word from the training set is not the input to the next time-step.

+**You find your weights and activations are all taking on the value of NaN (“Not a Number”), what problem may cause it?**

+> Gradient exploding.
+It happens when large error gradients accumulate and result in very large updates to the NN model weights during training.
+These weights can become too large and cause an overflow, identified as NaN.

+**Sarah proposes to simplify the GRU by always removing the $\Gamma_u$.
+I.e., setting $\Gamma_u$ = 0.
+Ashely proposes to simplify the GRU by removing the $\Gamma_r$.
+I. e., setting $\Gamma_r$= 1 always.
+Which of these models is more likely to work without vanishing gradient problems even when trained on very long input sequences?**

+> No. For the signal to backpropagate without vanishing, we need c<t> to be highly dependent on $c^{<t−1>}$.

 [⬆️ Back to top](#table-of-contents)